dmbarbour/glas/docs/GlasObject.md

 ### External References

-Glas Object supports internal references within a glob file, and external references between glob files.
+External references are primarily for references between globs.

-* *external ref* - header (0x02) followed by a value.
-This value must be contextually recognized as referencing another value.
-The reference is logically substituted by the referent.
+* *external ref* - header (0x02) followed by a reference value.
+A reference value must be recognized as representing another value in context.
+We can logically substitute the external reference with the referenced value.

-I know of at least two relevant 'contexts' for external references: content-addressed storage for stowage and content-delivery networks, and the glas module system in the likely event users begin using ".glob" file extension as a module type..

-References in context of content-addressed storage:
+Reference values in context of content-addressed storage:
 * *glob:SecureHash* - reference to content-addressed glob.
 SecureHash is usually a 64-byte binary representing the SHA3-512 of an external binary.
 * *bin:SecureHash* - reference to content-addressed binary data.
 Same SecureHash as for globs, but the referent is loaded as a binary instead of parsed as a glob.

+External references generalize as a *contextual extension* mechanism for glas object.
+For example, we could use external references to support globs in context of the module system, or globs in context of streaming incremental data:

-References in context of glas module system:
+Reference values in context of glas module system:
 * *local:ModuleName* - value of local module
 * *global:ModuleName* - value of global module
-* *eval:prog:(do:Program, ...)* - Program must have arity 0--1 and may use 'log' and 'load' effects.
-This supports procedural generation, static assertions, and handling of 'load' failure.

-Content-addressed storage should not use full eval due to denial-of-service risks, but can still leverage *Accessors* and *Templates* for flexible sharing.
+* *eval:Program* - a program to be interpreted by the language module compiler, limited to 'log' and 'load' effects.

+Reference values in context of streaming incremental data:
+* *var:Nat* - value to be provided later in stream, integer may be recycled after provision
+* *glob* or *bin* - content-addressed storage via associated content distribution network (CDN)

+External references are the easiest extension hook for glas object.
+Experimental runtime-specific extensions might be introduced as reference values, eventually become de-facto standard extensions, then even later be standardized as a one-byte header if there is sufficient motivation.

 ### Internal References